AnselmC/le-gpt.el/README.md

 You can add context for all of the below functionality by calling the functions with a prefix argument (`C-u`).
 You'll then be prompted to add project files and buffers as context.
 For convenience, you also have the option to use a previous context selection.

+**Performance Note**: Context loading is now optimized for large projects with intelligent caching, progress indicators, and configurable size limits.
+Very large files will show a preview instead of full content to keep response times fast.

 ### Chat Interface